Trump says he won’t attend first GOP presidential debate

 “The public knows who I am & what a successful Presidency I had, with Energy Independence, Strong Borders & Military, Biggest EVER Tax & Regulation Cuts, No Inflation, Strongest Economy in History, & much more,” Trump wrote.
 “I WILL THEREFORE NOT BE DOING THE DEBATES!”

-Trump’s announcement, which capped months of speculation about whether he would participate, comes days after it was reported that the former president planned to sit for an interview with former Fox News host Tucker Carlson instead of attending Wednesday’s debate in Milwaukee.
+Trump’s announcement, which capped months of speculation about whether he would participate, comes days after it was reported that the former president planned to sit for a pre-taped interview with former Fox News host Tucker Carlson instead of attending Wednesday’s debate in Milwaukee.

 The former president has for months indicated that he was likely to skip at least the first two primary debates, questioning in speeches at his rallies and in posts on social media why he would attend given his strong lead in the polls.